Benjamin Franklin Elementary School serves 500 students in grades Kindergarten-5.

-Minority enrollment is 9% of the student body (majority Hispanic and Black), which is lower than the Indiana state average of 32% (majority Black).
+Minority enrollment is 9% of the student body (majority Hispanic), which is lower than the Indiana state average of 35% (majority Hispanic).

 Total Classroom Teachers